NFL picks: Rams vs. Bears SGP for Divisional Round features Davante Adams

 D'Andre Swift Over 55.5 rushing yards

-The Bears have run the ball extremely well this season behind Swift and Kyle Monangai but the Packers largely bottled them up.
+The Bears have run the ball extremely well this season behind Swift and Kyle Monangai, but the Packers largely bottled them up.
 The duo accounted for 71 yards on 21 carries, far below their regular season averages per game.
-Chicago has shown it can air the ball out successfully with Williams but L.A.'s secondary can be opportunistic.
+Chicago has shown it can air the ball out successfully with Williams, but L.A.'s secondary can be opportunistic.
 I expect the Bears to lean on the ground game a bit more and try to establish the run, which should push Swift over this mark.
 He logged 54 rushing yards against Green Bay despite playing from behind for half of the contest.
+Bet on the NFL at DraftKings Sportsbook, where new users get $300 in bonus bets if your first $5 bet wins: